 A hot and sour tomato peanut chutney (pachadi), the making of which a friend from Andhra demoed to me in my kitchen last evening.
-Tomato peanut chutney is a great side dish with boiled rice, especially on days when you don’t have another curry to accompany your mail.
+Tomato peanut chutney is a great side dish with boiled rice, especially on days when you don’t have another curry to accompany your meal.

 [I had looked on with much trepidation when my friend picked up a fistful of chilies to put into the chutney.
 She assured me it will work, and so it did.
-Eat in small quantities but don't skimp on the heat – that was her advice, and I'm going to stick by it!]
+Eat in small quantities but don't skimp on the heat – that was her advice, and I'm going to stick to it!]

 - Tomatoes – 6 ripe